MANY MALIBU HOMEOWNERS WILL GET A BRUSH CLEARANCE NOTICE FOR THE FIRST TIME IN 2023

-The City Manager and Public Safety Manager meet weekly with the Fire Department and Sheriff's Department to discuss current and forecasted fire conditions, community concerns, deployment levels in response to wildfire threat factors such as hot, dry, windy weather, fuel moisture levels, and Santa Ana winds.
+The City works year-round to prepare and help community members be prepared to prevent wildfires and be ready to respond to the next big wildfire.
+The City Manager and Public Safety Director meet regularly with the Fire Department and Sheriff's Department to discuss current and forecasted fire conditions, community concerns, and deployment levels in response to wildfire threat factors, such as hot, dry, windy weather, fuel moisture levels, and Santa Ana winds.

 What You Can Do to Be Prepared

 Residents should review their family emergency and evacuation plans, and check their "go bags" and emergency supplies to ensure that food, water, medication, and batteries have not expired.
-If you do not have an emergency plan or supply kits, learn how to get started by downloading the City's free Emergency Survival Guide, available online
+If you do not have an emergency plan or supply kits, learn how to get started by downloading the City's free Emergency Survival Guide.

-During a wildfire, thousands of embers can rain down on your home and property like hail during a storm.
+During a wildfire, millions of flying, burning embers can rain down on your home and property like hail during a storm.
 If these embers land in receptive fuels or become lodged in something easily ignited on or near your house, the home may be in jeopardy of burning.
+Flying embers are a major cause of homes burning down during wind-driven wildfires.
 This area is commonly referred to as the Home Ignition Zone.

 Visit the online scheduling system to set an appointment for your home assessment.